container-storage-interface/spec/spec.md

   // Information about a node in the form of key-value pairs.
 This
   // information is opaque to the CO.
 Given this information will be
   // passed around by the CO, it is RECOMMENDED that each Plugin keeps
-  // this information as small as possible. map<string, string> values = 1;
+  // this information as small as possible.
+This field is REQUIRED. map<string, string> values = 1;
 }